My rating: 3 of 5 stars

 As for form, I will say that compression and distillation of grand themes feels particularly anti-patriarchal to me.
 I get tired of the idea that big doorstopper books equal ambitious books.
 But to be fair, that’s just my particular aesthetic.
 Part of becoming a real artist is deciding if and how you want to push back against prevailing norms.
 You’re free, remember?

-I appreciate the “to be fair,” but all the same, the conflation of gender and genre doesn’t match the historical record.
+I appreciate the “to be fair,” but still, the conflation of gender and genre doesn’t match the historical record.
 Offill’s chosen fragmentary form was the invention, by and large, of male Romanic philosophers and poets, while women have been writing “big doorstopper books” for at least a millennium.
 World literature’s first great novel is a big doorstopper written by a woman: The Tale of Genji.
 The longest novel ever written was written by a woman: Artamène.
 The most socially and politically important Anglophone novel of the 19th century is a big doorstopper written by a woman: Uncle Tom’s Cabin.
 Perhaps the single greatest Anglophone novel of the 19th century, or even ever, is a big doorstopper written by a woman: Middlemarch.
 Are all of these women patriarchs?
 I don’t see what “patriarchy” (a word that, like certain other explanatory terms favored by the intellectual left, explains everything and so explains nothing) has to do with it.

 Politics having failed us yet again, let’s talk about aesthetics.
 Dept. of Speculation is the brief first-person narrative of a writer, editor, and creative writing professor who tells the discontinuous tale of her marriage from its beginning to its crisis, when the husband commits adultery and then the couple attempts to reconcile.